RainbowHackerHorse/FreeBSD-On-Linode/README.txt

 	Mirror Swap?: NO
 	Encrypt Swap?: NO

-Swap: Please enable your own swap.
+### Swap: Please enable your own swap.
 Consider a second disk mounted as /dev/da1
 	You can enable it by running:
 		`swapon /dev/da1`
 	Then add your swap disk to /etc/fstab according to https://www.freebsd.org/doc/handbook/adding-swap-space.html Default would be:
 	`/dev/da1	none	swap	sw	0	0`

-The following datasets are installed:
+### Datasets:
 	Base
 	lib32
 	src

-The following keymap is set:
+### Keymap:
 	Default en-US

-Networking:
+### Networking:
 	Interface is vtnet0
 	IPv4 is provided by DHCP
 	IPv4 DNS is set to 8.8.8.8
 	IPv6 is assigned via SLAAC
 	IPv6 DNS is set to 2600:3c03::5 (Newark)

-Packages:
+### Packages:
 	`pkg` has been bootstrapped.
 No database has been created and no other ports installed.

+## Verification and Integrity Checking

 You can verify integrity of the image by downloading freebsd111-linode.sig from either my github or the fileserver you found this on.
-Grab my key (0x5F94763A) and run `gpg --verify freebsd111-linode.sig freebsd111-linode.img` The file was signed by running:
+Grab my key (0x7D1919E3) and run `gpg --verify freebsd111-linode.sig freebsd111-linode.img` The file was signed by running:
 `gpg --output freebsd111-linode.sig --detach-sig freebsd111-linode.img`

+## Notes

+Please note that this file was signed by my work key, as opposed to previous releases.
+This key was signed by my personal key, and should be considered to be as trusted as my personal key.
+(How much you trust that, well, that's up to you.)

+## Installation

 Installation is as simple as:
 1. Create a new disk.